margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The bird flies in solitude across the land.
 It lifts its wings alone so gracefully.
 I'd like to be like that lone bird, unafraid to show dignity on the fence, possessed by her quiet strength.
-Freely able to sail through the clouds and onto the wire alone Not heartbroken when he breaks my heart. // Fully loved when my heart breaks Not angry when he ignores my words. // At peace when my words are ignored Not startled when he has a new friend. // Loving when I see I am replaced Relieved that I can fly freely with love and peace in my heart, and still sing my song too.
+Freely able to sail through the clouds and onto the wire alone.
+Fully loved when my heart breaks.
+At peace when my words are ignored.
+Loving when I see someone new.
+Relieved that I can fly freely with love and peace in my heart, and still sing my song too.
 No song is too simple.
 No song is too advanced.
 All of humanity is singing a song with this lone bird on the fence.
 My heart soars higher, my eyes look deeper, my vision grows further when he lets go.